100 Florida Trails®

 Florida Panhandle >

 There are two distinct sections to the Ochlockonee Bay Trail.
 (1) From Sopchoppy FL, the trail is mostly alongside Surf Road running southeast through a forested section of the St. Marks National Wildlife Refuge to US Hwy 98 (about 10 miles).
 Then across US 98, (2) it becomes Mashes Sands Road, running a short distance on-road before the bridge onto Mash Island.
 The trail resumes roadside to the boat ramp, then ends at Mashes Sands Beach (about 2.5 miles).
 It's on-road for a short distance between the boat ramp and beach, but very little if any traffic at this point.
 (Map link and photos below.)

 Mileage: 12.5 miles

-Nearby points of interest: Bald Point State Park, Ochlockonee River State Park
+Nearby points of interest: Sopchoppy Depot and History Center, Bald Point State Park, Ochlockonee River State Park

-Starting in "downtown" Sopchoppy near the Dollar General store, the Ochlockonee Bay Trail runs roadside a few hundred feet east to Surf Road.
+Starting in "downtown" Sopchoppy along US 319 from Clermont Ave. near the historic Sopchoppy Depot (1891), the Ochlockonee Bay Trail runs roadside about 0.1 mile east to Surf Road (CR 372).
 Turning southeast on Surf Road, it soon enters a section of the St. Marks National Wildlife Refuge.
 Although closer to the roadway than we prefer, the traffic here is very light and the ride is mostly quiet and scenic, including some boardwalk.
 At about 7 miles, the trail turns more eastward, parallel to Ochlockonee Bay, but with only an occasional glimpse of the water.
-Reaching the intersection of US 98, a trailhead was under construction when we visited.
+The trail meets the Coastal Trail at the intersection of US 98, where a shared trailhead provides parking, picnic and portalet.